unlockitio/concordia/GLOSSARY.md

 <sub>Source: CAP design (no external source).</sub>

 ### Hook
-Extension point the fixed body must call; body supplied by the implementation.
+Extension point the fixed body must call, the logic is supplied by the implementation.

 <sub>Source: CAP design (no external source).</sub>